Managing cancer is overwhelming and scary for patients and their families. We hope you find these resources for cancer patients helpful.

 This website is run by the American Society of Clinical Oncology (ASCO), a professional organization for oncology doctors.
 The site provides information on a wide variety of topics, including information on specific cancers, navigating cancer care, coping with cancer, research and advocacy and survivorship.
 Additionally, you can search for cancer doctors.
 Information is available in Spanish.

 This non-profit offers online and face-to-face support groups that connect you with other people in similar situations.
 All support groups are free and are led by a professional oncology social worker.
 The free hotline, staffed by social workers, is available to provide help with the emotional and practical challenges of cancer (800-813-4673; Monday – Thursday: 9 am – 7 pm Eastern Time; Friday: 9 am – 5 pm Eastern Time).
 They also provide online resources with articles covering a wide range of topics, including information on specific cancers, caregiving, coping with cancer and treatment/research advances.
 They offer limited financial and co-pay assistance, and their social workers can help you find additional resources.
 Website information is available in Spanish.

 Cancer and Careers

-This organization is pat of the CEW Foundation, the charitable arm of the Cosmetic Executive Women, Inc. The site offers free publications, support groups, and educational seminars for employees with cancer.
-On-line resources include “Ask a Career Coach”, a blog that covers a wide range of topics including career change, work/life/cancer balance, and image/professionalism.
+This organization is part of the CEW Foundation, the charitable arm of the Cosmetic Executive Women, Inc. The site offers free publications, support groups, and educational seminars for employees with cancer.
+Online resources include “Ask a Career Coach”, a blog that covers a wide range of topics including career change, work/life/cancer balance, and image/professionalism.
 Start your own discussion if you don’t see your questions covered.
 Their “Job Search Tools” include an interview sheet, a networking tracker, sample resumes, and more.
-Information is available on-line in Spanish.
+Information is available online in Spanish.